teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Infringement: Crazy Kong (1982)

 Elcon made a straight-up Donkey Kong clone called "Crazy Kong."
-Crazy Kong "embodies audio-video material (including the characters on the screen and the sound) that is virtually identical" to the Donkey Kong video game. [*Nintendo v.
+Crazy Kong "embodies audio-video material, including the characters on the screen and the sound, that is virtually identical" to Donkey Kong. [*Nintendo v.
 Elcon*, 564 F. Supp.
 937 (ED Mich 1982)](http://scholar.google.com/scholar_case?case=14413211357527714092).
 Crazy Kong didn't just copy game mechanics or unprotectable ideas.
 Crazy Kong copied everything.
-Making an identical close is copyright infringement.

-**Takeaway**: identical copying is copyright infringement.

-The more interesting copyright cases involve games that at least make a minimal effort to differentiate themselves from the originals.
+Predictably, this is copyright infringement.
+The more interesting copyright cases below involve games that make at least a minimal effort to differentiate themselves from the originals.

+**Takeaway**: identical cloning is copyright infringement.

 <hr class="tall">